 The week before planting seedlings outside

 It is now about a week before you intend to plant your babies outside.
-This is when the more methodical hardening off process really begins.
+This is when the more methodical process of hardening off seedlings really begins.
 By following the steps below, your plants will be well-adjusted and ready to go!
 That is, follow as closely as you can.
 Perfection isn’t the goal.
 The goal is a gradual, steady, increased exposure to sun, wind, and temperature swings.

 Check the weather.
 Try to start the outdoor hardening off process on a day when things are pretty calm out – no extreme wind, rain, frost or things of that nature predicted.
 Take your seedling trays outside.
 The morning is preferable, but if all you can do is after work, that is okay too.
 Start in a shady, protected location.
 Keep the seedlings out for only a couple of hours this first day.
 Then bring them back inside.